Leggett & Platt Governance

-- Approve grants of awards under Company bonus, option or other incentive plans required to comply with IRS Code Section 162(m) or other applicable tax laws.
+- Approve grants of awards under Company bonus, option or other incentive plans required to comply with applicable tax laws.

 - Review and make recommendations to the Board with respect to employment agreements, change-in-control agreements and plans, and severance benefit agreements and plans with the CEO and executive officers, as applicable.

 - Review and approve any related person transactions of a compensatory nature, as provided in the Corporate Governance Guidelines.